Bone Cancer in Turkey

 - Additional Tests: To ascertain the cancer’s stage and possible spread, more tests or procedures may be advised based on the particular circumstances.
 To assess the severity of the disease, these could involve bone marrow biopsies, PET (positron emission tomography) scans, or other imaging tests.

-What are the treatment options for bone cancer?
+What are the treatment options for bone cancer in Turkey?

 Surgery